 Facebook, Twitter, Visa, Samsung, Ford: What’s the deal with so many influential corporations choosing blue as their logo color?
 What does the color blue mean in logo design, and is it a coincidence that so many companies go for blue, making it the most popular brand color?
 Let’s discover together.

 It’s no secret that most people remember a brand by none other than its signature color.
-Think about it: some companies have complicated names that are a headache to remember.
+Think about it: some companies have complicated names that are not easy to remember.
 And logo designs can easily slip our minds if we don’t see them often.
-In this scenario, which is not uncommon, a company’s best bet to be remembered is to use the right logo color.
+In this scenario, a company’s best bet to be remembered is to use the right logo color.

 Whether present in logos, websites, products, or online content, color has a strong influence on how a brand is perceived.
-Having already covered pink logos, our logo color series will explore blue logos this time.
+Having already covered pink logos, red logos, green logos, our logo color series will explore blue logos this time.

 If you’re interested in unveiling the psychology of the world’s favorite color, why certain industries tend to choose it, and whether you should also, keep reading!